developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutMxPersistManager/index.md

 	> Note: You can provide any Profile Name but make sure to access it with the similar name in the Android code.

 3. Now, you can see all these MX features on the left hand side of the Profile Editor window.
-We will persist two XML's for two Mx features in this tutorial.
+We will persist two XML's for two MX features in this tutorial.
 The first feature is Clock.
 So select the "Clock" feature from the list and click "Right Arrow".

     ![img](../../images/MxPersistManagerTutorialImages/clock_feature.jpg)